Exams are a stressful time for any young person

 - If anxiety and stress start impacting their day-to-day life, seek help from your GP.

-How can the school help?
+How the school can support you

 - Speak to your child's teacher(s) to find out what revision techniques they recommend.